Abel Popławski: Ordinary of the Lublin-Chełm diocese

 On 25 March 1989, he accepted the episcopal chirotonia and became the ordinary of the newly created Lublin-Chełm diocese.
 On February 15, 1999, in the cathedral of St. Nicholas in Białystok, he was awarded the Order of the Holy Equal to the Apostles of Mary Magdalene of the 1st degree.
 In 2001 he was awarded the title of Archbishop.

 As the bishop of the Lublin-Chełm diocese, he doubled the number of active Orthodox churches on its territory and led to the establishment of two new monasteries: a female monastery in Turkowice and a male monastery in Kostomłoty.

 He represented the Polish Autocephalous Orthodox Church during official visits and foreign conferences: at the VIII International Russian Council (2004), at the canonization ceremony of Metropolitan Piotr (Mohyla) (2002) and at the enthronement of the Serbian Patriarch Irenej (2010).

 He is an advocate of ecumenical dialogue.
 In 2000, together with the Catholic Archbishop of Lublin, Józef Życiński, he published a message to reunite everything in Christ.
 He is a co-chairman of the Catholic-Orthodox Bilateral Team.

-In 2016, he became a member of the delegation of the Polish Autocephalous Orthodox Church to the Holy and Great Orthodox Church.
+In 2016, he became a member of the delegation of the Polish Autocephalous Orthodox Church to the Holy and Great Synod of The Orthodox Church.